script-php/webstack-cli/QUICK_REFERENCE.md

 - ✅ Enterprise-grade backup/restore system with scheduling

 ### Included but Not Configured
-- ⚠️ MySQL/MariaDB/PostgreSQL (installed but config templates not applied)
 - ⚠️ PHP-FPM (installed but pools not auto-configured)

 ### Not Included (Manual Setup Needed)